 Local SEO Checklist – Get Better Rankings

-The goal is to try and make page one on search engine results (cough, cough Google) for your given keyword, service or business type.
+The goal is to try and make page one on search engine results (cough, cough Google) for your given keyword, service, or business type.
 There are many factors in the equation that contribute towards this aim, here are some of the main ones:

 Sounds simple right?
-Well it’s actually not that difficult if you take some time to complete a few steps.
+Well, it’s actually not that difficult if you take some time to complete a few steps.
 In this post I am going to list a few steps you can take to help boost your search engine results and rankings – let’s get started with the first job on the Local SEO Checklist.

 1. Set up Local Listings

 This one is super easy and a good place to start.
 Claim your local listing with Google My Business and Bing Places for Business.
 You will need accounts for each of these, so go ahead and set these up also.
-When claiming your business listing it important to make sure you complete all the relevant information, such as business type, contact details, opening hours and add relevant photos also where possible.
+When claiming your business listing it is important to make sure you complete all the relevant information, such as business type, contact details, opening hours, and add relevant photos where possible.

 Try to make all of your listings stand out, a little bit of effort with this step can really pay off.